 Irpa is a conventional gas development located in deepwater in Norway and is operated by Equinor Energy.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Irpa was discovered in 2009, lies in block 6705/10P (PL 327 B) and 6705/11 (PL 327 B), with water depth of around 4,379 feet.
 Buy the profile here.

 The project is currently in construction stage and is expected to start commercial production in 2026.
 Final investment decision (FID) of the project was approved in 2022.
 The development cost is expected to be $1,450 m.
-The Irpa conventional gas development will involve the drilling of approximately three wells.
+The Irpa conventional gas development will involve the drilling of approximately three wells and includes subsea tree.

 Field participation details